pekwm/pekwm/doc/overview.md

 > also works for the .tar.gz version using **gzip -dc** or **gzip
 > -d**.

-The 'v' options are optional, they show you the filenames as they're being extracted. at this point, you should have a pekwm-0.2.0 directory.
+The 'v' options are elective, they show you the filenames as they're being extracted.
+At this point, you should have a pekwm-0.2.0 directory.
 Use **cd pekwm-0.2.0** to get there.

 ### Installing build dependencies